ArupAus/lunchtimepython/Session1/session_1_problems.md

 - if the user travels greater than 5km to work, print 'You should take the train.'
 - if the user travels greater than 2km to work, print 'You should cycle.'
-- if the user travels 2km or less to work, print 'Stop being lazy and walk!'
+- if the user travels 2km or less to work, print 'Why not enjoy the outdoors and walk?'

 __Take a look at the cheat sheet for session 1 for clues on how to use conditional statements__